 We are working with Southampton City Council and Global Action Plan (GAP) to recruit and train volunteer Air Quality Champions in Southampton.
 Would you like to join us?

-The first campaign for Air Quality Champions will be no-idling events taking place across Southampton in February-May.
+The first campaign for Air Quality Champions will be no-idling events taking place across Southampton.
 The initial commitment is one training session (approx. 1 hour) and one no-idling event (approx. 2 hours), but of course you can volunteer for more no-idling events and get involved with future campaigns if you wish.

 As an Air Quality Champion you will first receive free training, where you will learn about air pollution and health, and how idling cars contribute to local air pollution.
 You will be fully trained in approaching and chatting to drivers in a friendly, informative and non-judgmental way to persuade them of the benefits of not idling.